 Extending south from Thailand and sharing the island of Borneo, Malaysia is a diverse blend of Malays, Indians, Chinese, and indigenous groups, making it one of the most interesting places for cycling in the world.
 The Malay population is a blended mix of religions with Islam accounting for more than 60% of its population; keep in mind some areas of the country can be significantly more reserved than others.
 Today one of the most important stopovers for ships on global trading routes, Malaysia has always been a port of call for Indian, Chinese, Dutch, and British traders and merchants, who have lent their influence to the eclectic makeup of some of its main cities, such as Kuala Lumpur, Georgetown, and Malacca.
-This creates a more multicultural landscape then most travellers are expecting.
+This creates a more multicultural landscape then most travelers are expecting.

 The natural environment of Malaysia is the big draw for most cycle tourists: its dense jungles and remote mountains are home to rarely seen animals, like the critically endangered Malayan Tiger and the orangutan.
 One of the most biologically diverse countries in the world, the jungles of Malaysia are some of the oldest on the planet, making animal sightings extremely common while out cycling.
 Jungle tours on the island of Borneo will challenge your adventure spirit with rope bridge river crossings, remote mountain trails, and river boat rides which bring you through the heart of Malaysia's eastern frontiers.
 Spend a day volunteering at one of the many animal sanctuaries where you can contribute to the preservation of many of Malaysia's endangered species of animals.
 If you’re feeling extremely adventurous, climb Malaysia's highest mountain peak, Mount Kinabalu.